Source code for dagger.mod._module

 mod = mod.with_description(desc)

-# Object type
+# Object/interface type

-type_def = dag.type_def().with_object(
+type_def = dag.type_def()

 obj_name,